Embrace the Remarkable Advantages of Revision Rhinoplasty

 Micro Revisions

 Dr. Shah studied under 2 of the most prolific endonasal (closed) rhinoplasty surgeons in the world.
-There are very few closed rhinoplasty surgeons left in the world and these valuable techniques, along with advances in nasal bridge contouring, can benefit some patients with specific issues.
-Small elevations along the bridge oftentimes can be sanded down using an instrument called a rasp, Rather than use a standard handheld rasp, Dr. Shah prefers the use of a micromotor rasp which can allow for improved changes and control of the nasal bridge appearance.
-Small issues with the columella, nasal tip can also be addressed.
+There are very few closed rhinoplasty surgeons left in the world, and these valuable techniques, along with advances in nasal bridge contouring, can benefit some patients with specific issues.
+Small elevations along the bridge can oftentimes be sanded down using an instrument called a rasp rather than a standard handheld rasp.
+Dr. Shah prefers the use of a micromotor rasp which can allow for improved changes and control of the nasal bridge appearance.
+Small issues with the columella nasal tip can also be addressed.
 Some of these techniques can even be performed in an “in-office” setting allowing for patients to have less downtime and risk in their final outcome.
 The benefit of these techniques is that for other surgeons, their rhinoplasty arsenal may be limited to larger procedures requiring extensive grafting.
 While these techniques are important, they may not be for every revision rhinoplasty patient with minor issues.

 Is Cartilage Grafting Necessary in Revision Rhinoplasty?